ncoghlan/srpminfo/README.md

 URLs accessed, so exposing this as an accessible endpoint on an untrusted network would be a Bad Idea.

+However, it's fine for its intended purpose, which is to allow individuals or smallish teams to avoid repeatedly extracting the same metadata from a common set of SRPMs.

 ## Deployment Steps